Board of Directors

 Zach has lived in the watersheds of the Great Basin for most of his life.
 The scarcity of water draws him to activities like skiing, and hanging out on the Carson River.
 He considers it a privilege to enjoy the mountains of Alpine County.
 Through the Alpine Watershed Group he can lend his efforts to the watersheds that have provided so much for him.

-Christine Aralia, Member at Large
+Dr. Richard Harvey, Member at Large

 Dan Kaffer, Member at Large